francisputong/react-dev-social-media/README.md

 ## DevMeApp

-An social media application for developers, built with React, Redux, JavaScript, and CSS.
+A social media application for developers, built with React, Redux, JavaScript, and CSS.

 [Web app deployed on Heroku](https://devmeapp.herokuapp.com/)